 Parent and child fostering

 Parent and child placements offer the opportunity for parents to continue to be the primary carer for their child in a foster placement whilst a full assessment of their parenting capacity is undertaken.

-The foster carer will contribute towards the assessment undertaken by the Family Assessment Specialist Team (FAST) as well as provide supervision and support to the parents and direct care to the child in the event that the parent is unable to do so.
+The foster carer will contribute towards the parenting assessment as well as provide supervision and support to the parents and direct care to the child in the event that the parent is unable to do so.
 These placements are time limited.
 The foster carers will be Level 4 carers.

 Children and Young People who are Disabled (CWAD)

 The Fostering Service provides short breaks, short-term and long-term care placements for children and young people who are disabled.

 There are 3 levels of placement type within this scheme which reflect both the needs of the child or young person and the level of care required from the foster carer.
 Specialist training of foster carers will be provided to meet the needs of the children and young people within these placements, for example:

 - use of equipment suitable to the child and young person’s needs